ampersand-five/fast.ai-course/notes.md

     - Loss is for SGD to use to update weights, machine oriented
     - Metric is for humans to understand how model is performing
     - Book, lesson 1
-- Dependent variable: Also known as the targets, labels, correct labels, y (vertical)
+- Dependent variable(s): Also known as the targets, labels, correct labels, y (vertical).
+The variable you're trying to predict.
+Think: It's dependent on you predicting it.
-    - Independent variable is x (horizontal) (Book, lesson 2)
+    - Independent variable(s) is x (horizontal) (Book, lesson 2).
     - Book, lesson 1
 - Fit: Synonym for train.
     - Book, lesson 1